 Julian Davis-Buckle

-She is a transformational leader who operates from the core values of: Resilience, Transparency, Fairness and Flexibility.
+She is a transformational leader who operates from the core values of: Resilience, Transparency, Fairness and Flexibility, with a daily reminder of Philippians 4 v 13: I can do all things through Christ who strengthens me.

 They Say